 Use the following list to plan for authentication deployment.

-- Microsoft Entra multifactor authentication - Using admin-approved authentication methods, Microsoft Entra multifactor authentication helps safeguard access to your data and applications while meeting the demand for a simple sign-in process:
+- Microsoft Entra multifactor authentication (MFA) - Using admin-approved authentication methods, MFA helps safeguard access to your data and applications while meeting the demand for easy sign-in:

 - Conditional Access - Implement automated access-control decisions for users to access cloud apps, based on conditions: